tassyguy/tassyguy/README.md

 ## About Me

 - 🧔🏻‍♂️ Pronouns: He/Him/His and They/Them/Theirs
-- 🍑 Currently in Atlanta, Georgia
+- 🍑 Currently in Atlanta, Georgia, U.S.A.
-- 🌏 Originally from Melbourne, Victoria.
+- 🌏 Originally from Melbourne, Victoria, Australia.
 - 💾 Started coding through old Pokémon games and game consoles.
 - 🐧 Linux stan, but fluent in macOS and Windows environments too.